SAFEERHYDER/Interfacing-TDS-Sensor-with-Arduino/README.md

 1. First Introduce your project, propoerly.
 2. Then, create headings for different parts of the project.
 3. Last, Create Bi-Weekly milestones with Evidence
+4. Have repository named changed to Projet Name
+5. Mention Project Members with supervisor name

 # Interfacing-TDS-Sensor-with-Arduino